AccelByte/accelbyte-unreal-sdk-plugin/README.md

 #### b.
 User Login

-To call login with email and password you do like this
+Here is what you likely do to call login with email and password

 ```c++
 void AJusticeSDKDemoGameModeBase::BeginPlay()